simon-anthony/sqldev_krb/README.md

 In common with the other programs in this package, type the [help](#krb_sql) option (-?) to see the defaults.

-## Using SQL Developer

-To set up the environment for Kerberos for SQL Developer

 ## Program Synopses